joesixpack/stakewars-III-challenges/11/README.md

 Platform-Owned Liquidity

 Issue all rewards as discounted bonds (in exchange for LP tokens or stablecoins) -- vesting the rewards over a period of time to prevent arbitration.
 To mitigate death spiral issues from self-reinforcing panic selling, the rewards must be allowed to be stakable at a commensurate APY to act as an effective token sink.
-Vendor: https://www.olympusdao.finance/pro

 This will also eliminate impermanent loss for those providing liquidity.

 Platform-Governance